 - Unbounce – Great landing page software but pricing is based on conversions.

-- OptimizePress (WordPress only) – Best landing page builder for WordPress websites.
+- OptimizePress (WordPress only) – Powerful landing page builder.
+Includes sales funnel builder and checkout builder.

-- Thrive Optimize (WordPress only) – Best for advanced customization and great value for money.
+- Thrive Optimize (WordPress only) – Best WordPress landing page builder for advanced customization.

-Instapage is the best landing page software solution for those who want a dedicated tool.
+Instapage is the best landing page software solution on the market.

 Ideal for in-house teams, agencies and enterprise businesses, Instapage comes loaded with a feature-set like no other tool on this list.

-At the core of Instapage is one of the best landing page builders on the market.
+At the core of Instapage is one of the best visual editors of any landing page builder on the market.
 It’s intuitive and simple to use without feeling limited.

 There are a large selection of templates for various purposes: product launches, booking pages, waitlists, webinar registrations, enrollment applications, ecourse registrations, demo requests, app downloads, trial signups, appointment scheduling, and more.